 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter “Restaurants” OR “fast food” and click LOOKUP.
+In the top search box enter “restaurants” OR “fast food” and click SEARCH.

 Select the appropriate headings.